SilviaTerra wants to bring the benefits of carbon offsets to every landowner everywhere – TechCrunch

 That’s where Microsoft’s AI for Earth program came in.

-Working with AI for Earth, SilviaTierra created their first product, Basemap, to process terabytes ofsatellite imagery to determine the sizes and species of trees on every acre of America’s forestland.
-The company also worked with the US Forestry Service to access their data, which was used in creating this holistic view of the forest assets in the U.S.
+Working with AI for Earth, SilviaTierra created their first product, Basemap, to process terabytes of satellite imagery to determine the sizes and species of trees on every acre of America’s forestland.
+The company also worked with the U.S. Forestry Service to access their data, which was used in creating this holistic view of the forest assets in the U.S.

 With the data from Basemap in hand, the company has created what it calls the Natural Capital Exchange.
 This program uses SilviaTerra’s unparalleled access to information about local forests, and the knowledge of how those forests are currently used to supply projects that actually represent land that would have been forested were it not for the offset money coming in.